 - All TExES exams are scored on a scale of 100-300 points.

 - The minimum score that you need to pass a TExES test is 240 points.
+(Yes, this passing score is where our name comes from!)

 - Your best strategy is to select the best answer for every question.